 – Henry David Thoreau, Walden

-Modern life is a drummer playing at breakneck speed.
+Have you noticed that modern life is a drummer playing at breakneck speed?
 From work to meals, to exercise, to conversations, our pace is fast and furious.
-But even in the industrial revolution of the early 1800s, nonconformists like Henry David Thoreau were already encouraging us to move at a slower, more deliberate pace in life.
+But even at the beginning of the industrial revolution in the early 1800s, nonconformists like Henry David Thoreau were already encouraging us to move at a slower, more deliberate pace in life.

 But is slower even possible today in the age of smartphones, instant communication, and rapidly changing society?
 Could you succeed at work, investing, or anything else while moving slower?
 And why would you even want to?

-Those are the questions I want to explore in the rest of this article.
+Those are the questions I’ll try to answer in the rest of this article.